bustle/chai-graphql/README.md

 ```

 ## API

+Methods will "unwrap" the data and/or payload from a response to make testing less repetitive.

-- `assert.graphQl(response, [expectedData])` performs a deep equals on the `response.data` and expectedData if present.
+- `assert.graphQl(response, [expectedData])` performs a deep equals on the `response.data` or `response.data.payload` and `expectedData` if present.
 Throws if there are any errors in `response.errors`.
 Returns `response.data`
-- `assert.graphQLSubset(response, [subsetOfExpectedData])` performs a subset match of `response.data` and expectedData if present.
+- `assert.graphQLSubset(response, [subsetOfExpectedData])` performs a subset match of `response.data` or `response.data.payload` and expectedData if present.
 Throws if there are any errors in `response.errors`.
 Returns `response.data`
 - `assert.graphQLError(response, [errorMatcher])` throws if there are not any `response.errors`, returns the `response.errors`. `errorMatcher` can be a string, regex or an array of strings or regexes.
 In the string or regex form the error's message property will be [`match()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/match) by the `errorMatcher`.
 In the array form, each `errorMatcher` is tested against each error in order.
 If there a greater or fewer number of matchers than errors an it will throw.

 ## Usage